oblac/jodd-site/content/madvoc/3+actions.md

 ## HTTP request methods

-By default, *Madvoc* will ignore value of HTTP request method.
+By default, *Madvoc* ignores the value of HTTP request method.
 No matter if it is POST, GET or other, mapped action method will be invoked.
 If needed, *Madvoc* offers more control considering HTTP methods: it allows to specify one for action method, using `@Action` annotation's element